 I work using masking tape and pins to hold things in place, or to try them out as I go.

 This then was the third reason I had for making Fading Glory red.
 Not only was the decoration of this dress inspired in part by the Civil Knight Grand Cross Star of The Order of the Bath but the shape and colour of the dress was influenced by this fabulous, liquid looking cloak, made for a Knight Grand Cross of the Order of Bath, worn with the star embroidered in gold upon it.

 Images and text from Dressed to Kill: British Naval Uniform, Masculinity and Contemporary Fashions, 1748 - 1857 by Amy Miller

 So the shape of the dress came together with the colour and linked to the symbolism that would also be laid out in the design of the chalked floor that was always meant to be part of the final piece.
 For more on the chalked floor please see here

-When it came to decorating the front of the skirt that would show between the two halves of the open robe style I knew I would need imagery that was triangular in shape and pretty quickly the answer was obvious.
-I needed an image of a wedding cake shaped (ie. tiered) fountain, from the period.
-So I asked the curator of The Regency Town House Heritage Centre Nick Tyson if he could direct me toward a suitable one.
+When it came to decorating the front of the skirt, the white area that would show between the two halves of the red open robe I knew I would need imagery that was triangular and pretty quickly the answer was obvious.
+I needed an image of a wedding cake shaped (that is a tiered) fountain, from the period.
+So I asked the curator of The Regency Town House, Nick Tyson if he could direct me toward a suitable one.
 He said of course it must be the impressive Victoria Fountain in the Old Steine, Brighton.
-This fountain is, as it's name suggests, is linked to, was dedicated to, Queen Victoria, but it's orgins are earlier than that.
+As it's name suggests this fountain is linked/was dedicated to, Queen Victoria, but it's orgins are earlier than that.

 © Victoria and Albert Museum - Topographical print 1850